 This was the message the angels delivered to the shepherds on that Christmas night.
 There was good news to be delivered to these shepherds but first they were told to not have fear.
 There were plenty of things to fear if you were a shepherd.
 A predator coming after the sheep.
 Thieves taking opportunity while you are outside of a town.
 Anything to do with the Roman occupation, especially after the violent burning of the nearby city of Sepphoris.
 Of course, angels addressing you in the middle of the night would cause some fear too.

 Lately in our world there has been a lot to fear.
-The Paris terrorist attack and the one in San Bernardino has caused those terrorism fears to return.
-There have been plenty of other terrorist attacks in places like Kenya but this one in Paris we identified with.
-Then there was California.
-There is a dramatic increase of gun violence breaking out in random safe places like churches, movie theatres, and schools.
+School shootings, terrorist attacks, weather patterns with new and scary names… There is a dramatic increase of gun violence breaking out in random safe places like churches, movie theatres, and schools.
 If you are a young black man, there is real fear that a police officer will be overly aggressive.
 This same fear grips the mothers of these young men as well as wives and sisters.
 Fear is a growing presence.
 And is sucking the life out of those who desire to live brave.

 I will have much more to share about fear over the next several months.
 I want to start these thoughts though with this article, School Shooting Survivor: How I Stopped Being Afraid.
 The author, Susie Davis, has much to teach us.
 But first her story.